jekhokie/scriptbox/rust--learnings/README.md

 - `Some(value)`: Tuple struct that wraps a `value` with type `T` in `Option<T>`.
 - `match x {...}`: Pattern match operation with many "arms" (similar to a case operation, or switch).
 - `()`: Unit value (nothing).
+- `mod ...`: Define a module.
+- `pub ...`: Define a public item.
+- `use ...`: Bring a module path into scope to shorthand the calling of the functionality.
+- `... as ...`: Provide new name/alias for a type being imported with `use`.
+- `pub use ...`: Making/re-exporting code to bring an item into scope and make it available to others in their scope.

 ## Random Notes